mrtamm/sqlstore/MANUAL.md

 SqlStore sql = SqlStore.load(MyClass.class);
 ```

-The load process also validates the scripts file contents.
-The file is assumed
+By default, the corresponding file of SQL scripts is loaded from class-path
-to be located at the same folder and have the same name as the class, only with
+resources: `/sql/[SimpleClassName].sqls`.
+So for the previous code sample, the
-a different extension: `sqls`.
-This way the scripts are always tied to some Java
+target file will be `/sql/MyClass.sqls`.
+The load process also validates the
-class, and can be identified where they are used.
+scripts file contents.

 The `SqlStore.load` method also accepts `javax.sql.DataSource` or
 `java.sql.Connection` instance as its second parameter.
 The recommended way is